 The Physics course covers mainly mechanics and electromagnetism.

-Academic communication and study skills covers skills that are useful for all degree courses, and essential for education, law, commerce, the humanities and the arts.
+Academic writing and study skills covers skills that are useful for all degree courses, and essential for education, law, commerce, the humanities and the arts.

 Do I need Headstart?